Joseph Brotherton: Death and legacy

-Brotherton died suddenly from a heart attack aged 73 in January 1857, while travelling to a meeting in Manchester.
-He was buried on 14 January in the new Weaste Cemetery, Salford, the first interment at the cemetery he campaigned for, following a two and a half mile long funeral procession.
+Brotherton died suddenly from a heart attack in January 1857, aged 73, while travelling to a meeting in Manchester.
+He was buried on 14 January in Weaste Cemetery, Salford, following a funeral procession two and a half miles long.
+His burial was the first interment at the cemetery, which he had campaigned for.

 A Joseph Brotherton Memorial Fund was established, and a statue of Brotherton was erected in Peel Park in 1858.
 The statue was dismantled in 1954 and sold into private ownership in 1969.
-At the time Salford City Council were looking for any additional revenue and it sold the statue to a scrap metal merchant.
-He was aware of the rivalry between the two cities so he approached Manchester with the suggestion they might buy it.
-It was purchased by Manchester City Council in 1986, and was resited at Riverside Walk, overlooking the River Irwell and facing towards Salford.
-The effect was that he was looking balefully at the city that thought so little of him as to sell his statue.
-It was relocated onto the Salford bank of the Irwell to make way for a new footbridge linking Salford to the Spinningfield development.
-In May 2018 it was returned to Peel Park and placed on a plinth which was a replica of the original one it occupied.
+Salford City Council sold it to a scrap-metal merchant, who then approached Manchester City Council.
+Manchester City Council purchased the statue in 1986 and placed it at Riverside Walk, overlooking the River Irwell and facing Salford.
+It was later relocated to the Salford bank of the Irwell to make way for a new footbridge linking Salford to the Spinningfields development.
+In May 2018, the statue was returned to Peel Park and placed on a replica of its original plinth.
 The statue was listed in December 2023.